-COTS linear actuators rated for 12V and wired downstream of a breaker 20A or less
+COTS linear actuators, electrical solenoid actuators, or electromagnets rated for 12V and wired downstream of a breaker 20A or less.
+Electrical solenoid actuators or electromagnets used at 24V must be rated for 24V.

 For servos, note that the roboRIO is limited to a max current output of 2.2A on the 6V rail (12.4W of electrical input power).
 Teams should make sure that their total servo power usage remains below this limit at all times.